SamNgigi/grind_ds/grind_ds.md

 >
 > Scales well to large datasets due to ability to parallize and has achieved state of the art results in many NLP tasks

+#### Retrieval-Augemented Generation (RAG)
+1. What is Retrieval-Augmented Generation, and why might it be preferable to the standard LLM approach? #easyDS100
+> RAG involves retrieving knowledge that is external to a model i.e not part of the model corpus (e.g. custom document, context) and feeding it into an LLM to generate answers that are grounded in up-to-date or domain/context-specific information/data
+>
+> It reduces hallucinations, ensures answers are based on actual up-to-date data rather than purely on model "memory" and allows us to update its knowledge
+> without fully retraining a large model

+2. How do you typically store and retrieve documents in a RAG pipeline? #mediumDS100
+> - **Storage:** Documents can be stored in a vector db such as Chroma, Milvus, Faiss, Pinecone Qdrant or an indexed system
+> - **Retrieval:** Steps involve _creating embeddings_ (transforming text into vectors) and then querying the vector store with a user query (also transformed
+> into a vector).
+The database returns the _top-k_ semantically relevant chunks, which are then provided as context to the LLM

+3. How do you mitigate hallucinations in a Retrieval-Augmented Generation system? #mediumDS100
+> - Using a reliable retrieval layer with high-quality embeddings and properly chunked documents.
+> - Employ **prompt templates** that explicitly instruct the model to use only provided context.
+> - Implement **verification step** such as cross checking the LLM's asnwer against the source document, or using chain of thought approach that references retrieved
+> text

 #### Business & Product Sense
 1. Explain a project where you had to balance technical accuracy with business requirements. #easyDS100
+> Understanding the business impact of difference accuracy levels.
+In some cases, a simpler model with faster inference might be better
+> if it meets the business's performance threshold
+>
+>> Alteranive
+>
 > Building model that could accurately predict students who were at risk of dropping out academically or giving low nps
 > vs Identifying what was the primary cause of students dropping out.
 It wasn't academic nor because of student experience
 >